 - Four emphasis area courses

-The business studies track provides a foundation in business and gives you a choice of emphasis areas: workplace practices and perspectives, values and ethics, or arts management.
+The Business Studies track provides a foundation in business and offers a choice of emphasis areas: workplace practices and perspectives, values and ethics, or arts management.
 The arts management emphasis requires an internship.
 The other two emphasis areas include an optional practicum—a hands-on project or experience.
 You also may propose a self-defined emphasis area.
-You'll be advised at the Academic Advising Center.
+You will be advised at the Academic Advising Center.
 Course work includes:

 - Calculus and Matrix Algebra for Business